 Conflicts of jurisdiction may also arise between a civil court and an administrative court that exercises its judicial review over a decision delivered by the Authority.
 In such an instance, although suspension of either proceeding is not mandatory, the most reasonable course of action appears to be for the civil judge to stay the proceeding and wait for the outcome of the other case, although it should be noted that the civil judge is technically not bound by the terms of the administrative judgment.

 Private action procedure

-8 Are contingency fees available?
+8 May litigation be funded by third parties?
+Are contingency fees available?